Freephone helpline: 0800 917 8495

 It was at this stage Annabelle was diagnosed with the bleeding disorder, von Willebrand.
 The haematologist decided it was a good idea to refer her to a dermatologist because of previous injuries and the fact her skin was so thin.

-The Consultant Dermatologist suggested Annabelle could have a form of Ehlers-Danlos and referred her to genetics in Manchester and then to the EDS National Diagnostic Service at Sheffield Children's Hospital.
+The Dermatologist suggested Annabelle could have a connective tissue disorder and mentioned Ehlers-Danlos and referred her to genetics in Manchester and then to the EDS National Diagnostic Service at Sheffield Children's Hospital.

 Genetic Test